CrugBarat/toolstop_React/README.md

 # Toolstop

-A 3 day coding challenge assigned to me by Toolstop while applying for a job with them.
+A 3 day coding challenge assigned to me by Toolstop, which resulted in a job offer.

 **Programming Language**: JavaScript